Electric dipole moment of the neutron from a flavor changing Higgs boson: Introduction

 Within the SM, the nEDM is calculated to be several orders of magnitudes below the experimental bound.
 Calculations of the nEDM will in general put bounds on hypothetical models BSM, and any measured nEDM significantly bigger that the SM estimate ($10 ^{-32}$ to $10 ^{-31} \, e$~cm) would signal New Physics.

 The SM contributions to the nEDM are well known and thoroughly explained in \cite{Pospelov:2005pr}.
 At a low energy scale one can construct an effective Lagrangian

 with all possible CP-odd operators of appropriate dimension.
 The QCD-odd term gives the dimension 4 operator \cite{Pospelov:2005pr,Yamanaka:2017mef}.
-The dimension 5 operator contains electric dipole moment operators as well as color electric operators of quarks.
-The CP-odd three-gluon Weinberg operator and four-fermion interactions are then in the class of dimension six operators \cite{Pospelov:2005pr,Fukuyama:2012np,Dekens:2014jka}, which are not subject of this study.
+The dimension 5 term contains electric dipole moment operators as well as color electric operators of quarks.
+The color electric operator and the the CP-odd three-gluon Weinberg operator (of dimension six) will in general mix under QCD renormakization \cite{Pospelov:2005pr,Fukuyama:2012np,Dekens:2014jka}.
 The electric dipole moment of a single fermion in (2) has the form

 where $d_f$ is the electric dipolement of the fermion, $\psi_f$ is the fermion (quark) field, $F^{\mu \nu}$ is the electromagnetic field tensor, and $\sigma_{\mu \nu} = i [\gamma_\mu, \, \gamma_\nu]/2$ is the dipole operator in Dirac space.
+The color electric dipole operator is given by the same expression with $d_f$ replaced by the color electric dipole moment $d^c_f$ and $F_{\mu \nu}$ replaced by $G^a_{\mu \nu} \, t^a$, where $G^a_{\mu \nu}$ is the color octet gluon tensor, and $t^a$ are the $SU(3)_c$ color matrices.
 The electric dipole operator in (\ref{effLag}) for quarks appears within the SM from three loop diagrams with double Glashow-Iliopoulos-Maiani (GIM)- cancellations and in addition a gluon exchange.
-These are of order $\alpha_s G_F^2$, and are proportional to quark masses and an imaginary CKM factor.
+These are of order $\alpha_s G_F^2$, and are proportional to quark masses and an imaginary Cabibbo-Kobayashi-Maskawa(CKM) factor.
 They were found to be very small, of order $10^{-34} e $ cm \cite{Shabalin:1980tf,Czarnecki:1997bu}.
 Still within the SM, many contributions to the nEDM due to interplay of quarks in the neutron, were studied \cite{Pospelov:2005pr,Maiezza:2014ala,Nanopoulos:1979my,Morel:1979ep,Gavela:1981sk,Khriplovich:1981ca,McKellar:1987tf,Eeg:1982qm,Eeg:1983mt,Hamzaoui:1985ri,Mannel:2012qk}.
 These mechanisms, gave results of order $10^{-33}$ to $10^{-31} e$ cm.